rongmon/rbvfit/README.rst

     		 				(i)  Fast non-linear least squares to fit a model to data.
     		 				(ii) Detailed Markov Chain Monte Carlo fitting using emcee.

+    example_Voigt_profile_fitting.ipynb:-

+             Example jupyter notebook on how to use these codes to perform a fit [batch mode]

+    example_Voigt_profile_fitting_interactive.ipynb:-

+             Example jupyter notebook on how to use these codes to perform a fit [interactive mode].
+We guess the number of absorbing clouds and their b, v, n values interactively inside a jupyter notebook.